 Day Camp @ the JCC – Upper West Side

 The JCC in Manhattan, 344 Amsterdam Avenue at 76th Street

-This camp takes place at the tony independent school's brand-new, state-of-the-art athletic center overlooking the East River.
-Campers participate in a varied curriculum that includes sports like gaga, soccer, yoga, tennis, swimming, basketball, along with dance, arts and crafts, and digital media sessions.
+This year's Discover Camp, for the younger campers, takes place at the school's new Upper West Side location of Dwight Riverside Campus.
+Campers participate in a varied curriculum that includes sports like soccer, yoga, tennis, swimming, and basketball, along with dance, arts and crafts, and digital media sessions.

 The 14th Street Y – East Village

 344 East 14th Street between First and Second Avenues

 Children as young as 1.5 can attend this popular summer program held at the venerable East Village community hub.
 The Mini Camp (for ages 17 months to 3.5) is a parent-and-me camp with caregivers and tots attending abbreviated 1-hour-45-minute sessions packed with arts and crafts, sing-alongs, and sprinkler time at the Y's rooftop playground.
 For children who have successfully separated from their parents, On Our Way (ages 2.5-3.5-years) offers more of the same in two weekly, half-day drop-off sessions.
 New Town Day Camp (ages 3.5-6) offers full- and half-day sessions, and participants can take advantage of the Y's excellent facilities including an indoor pool, community room, theater, art studio, and that fabulous rooftop playground.